syn-namon/Neighbourhood-Crime-Rates-in-Toronto/README.md

 ## Steps taken:

-1. Data Cleaning: Focused on handling missing values, resolving inconsistencies, and ensuring the final dataset was optimized and ready for time-series analysis.
+1. Data Cleaning: focused on handling missing values, resolving inconsistencies, and ensuring the final dataset was optimized and ready for time-series analysis.
-2. Preliminary Analysis & Correlation: Conducted to understand crime patterns, identify relationships between variables, and analyze the overall distribution of the data.
+2. Preliminary Analysis & Correlation: conducted to understand crime patterns, identify relationships between variables, and analyze the overall distribution of the data.
-3. Forecasting Model Implementation: Applied the the Autoregressive Integrated Moving Average (ARIMA) model to predict the crime volume for the year 2025 (in total for Toronto per crime type and per neighbourhood).
+3. Forecasting Model Implementation: applied the the Autoregressive Integrated Moving Average (ARIMA) model to predict the crime volume for the year 2025 (in total for Toronto per crime type and per neighbourhood).
 Established dedicated training and testing sets for rigorous model validation.
 Assessed model accuracy using performance metrics to ensure reliability.
-4. Visualization: Created informative plots and dashboards using Python (Matplotlib/Seaborn) and Tableau to clearly communicate key trends, insights, and model results.
+4. Visualization: created informative plots and dashboards using Python (Matplotlib/Seaborn) and Tableau to clearly communicate key trends, insights, and model results.
-5. Conclusion: Summarized the findings, provided actionable insights, and offered strategic recommendations for stakeholders.
+5. Conclusion: summarized the findings, provided actionable insights, and offered strategic recommendations for stakeholders.

 ## Technical Stack: